kedro-org/kedro/docs/source/tutorial/test_a_project.md

 ```
 </details>

-The pipeline takes a DataFrame and dictionary of parameters as input, splits the data in accordance to the parameters, and uses it to train and evaluate a regression model.
+The pipeline takes a pandas `DataFrame` and dictionary of parameters as input, splits the data in accordance to the parameters, and uses it to train and evaluate a regression model.
 With an integration test, we can validate that this sequence of nodes runs as expected.
 As we did with our unit tests, we break this down into several steps:

 1. Arrange: Prepare the runner and its inputs `pipeline` and `catalog`.
 2. Act: Run the pipeline.